aesophor/wmderland/README.md

 * Gaps and borders (like i3-gaps)
 * Statically allocated workspaces (i3 has dynamically allocated workspaces)
 * Smart floating (dialog windows will be floating by default, their pos/size will be cached)
-* Easy-to-use [config](https://github.com/aesophor/Wmderland/blob/master/example/config) with runtime reload support
+* Easy-to-use [config](https://github.com/aesophor/wmderland/blob/master/example/config) with runtime reload support
 * Supports a subset of EWMH, see `src/properties.cc`
 * Error recovery mechanism
-* Shipped with a [tiny client](https://github.com/aesophor/Wmderland/tree/master/ipc-client) which can interact/control Wmderland
+* Shipped with a [tiny client](https://github.com/aesophor/wmderland/tree/master/ipc-client) which can interact/control wmderland

 <br>